-Second Tranche of 2021 PBRSUs.
-In early 2023, the HCC Committee determined that our two-year relative TSR was ranked first amongst our peer group for purposes of the 2021 PBRSUs subject to a TSR Adjustment.
-As a result, for officers holding those awards, their second tranche payout, as originally determined on the basis of 2021 financial metrics, was multiplied by 150%.
-Following the HCC Committee's certification of the results, these PBRSUs vested on February 15, 2023.
-The peer group for these awards was the same as the TSR peer group for our 2022 PBRSUs plus three additional companies (Dialog Semiconductor PLC, Inphi Corporation, and Maxim Integrated Products) that were no longer trading at the end of the performance period.
-Those three companies and Xilinx, Inc. (which had been acquired in February 2022) were excluded from the calculation.
+Second Tranche of 2022 PBRSUs.
+In early 2024, the HCC Committee determined that our two-year relative TSR was ranked third amongst our peer group for purposes of the 2022 PBRSUs subject to a TSR Adjustment.
+As a result, for officers holding those awards, their second tranche payout, as preliminarily determined on the basis of 2022 financial metrics, was multiplied by 150%.
+Following the HCC Committee's certification of the results, these PBRSUs vested on February 2, 2024.
+The peer group for these awards was the same as the TSR peer group for our 2023 PBRSUs except it included Xilinx, Inc. Ultimately, both Xilinx, Inc. (acquired in February 2022) and National Instruments Corporation (acquired in October 2023) were excluded from the calculation.

-First Tranche of 2022 PBRSUs.
-In early 2023, the HCC Committee reviewed the LTI Performance Goals underlying our 2022 PBRSUs and determined that our LTI Financial Goals were achieved at an aggregate 150% and our LTI Operational Goals were achieved at an aggregate 185%.
-Additionally, our relative TSR for 2022 exceeded the maximum performance level and thus, for those awards with a TSR Adjustment, the officer earned an additional number of shares equal to 150% of the number of 2022 PBRSUs earned on financial goals in the first tranche (for an aggregate payout of 225% on the LTI Financial Goals).
-In calculating our relative one-year TSR, we excluded Xilinx, Inc. from the TSR peer companies as it was no longer trading at the end of the performance period.
+First Tranche of 2023 PBRSUs.
+In early 2024, the HCC Committee reviewed the LTI Performance Goals underlying our 2023 PBRSUs and determined that our LTI Financial Goals were achieved at an aggregate 116% and our LTI Strategic Goals were achieved at an aggregate 150%.
+Additionally, our relative TSR for 2023 was at the 66th percentile among our peers (excluding National Instruments Corporation, which was acquired in October 2023), resulting in a combined payout under the LTI Financial Goals of 153%, and an overall combined payout of 151% for the first tranche of the 2023 PBRSUs.
 A breakdown of performance by LTI Performance Goal is shown in the chart below.
-For 2022 PBRSUs with a TSR Adjustment, payout on each of the second and third tranches (in 2024 and 2025, respectively) will be adjusted based on our relative TSR for the applicable two- or three-year period once those performance periods are complete.
-Based on performance thus far, the combined payout percentage for each of the second and third tranches will range between 130-205% of the original target for that tranche.
+For 2023 PBRSUs, payout on each of the second and third tranches (in 2024 and 2025, respectively) will be adjusted based on our relative TSR for the applicable two- or three-year period once those performance periods are complete.
+Based on performance thus far, the combined payout percentage for each of the second and third tranches will range between 104-162% of the original target for that tranche.